skadio/skadio.github.io/_pages/about.md

 Hi!
 I'm Serdar, Group VP of Artificial Intelligence in the AI Center of Excellence at **Fidelity Investments** and an Adjunct Associate Professor in the Department of Computer Science at **Brown University**.
 Previously, I led the Advanced Constraint Technology R&D group at **Oracle** and worked at **Adobe**.

 I specialize in driving **enterprise-scale AI strategy and transformation** through AI-native leadership.
 Leading [cutting-edge research](https://skadio.github.io/publications/) and delivering [production-ready AI solutions](https://skadio.github.io/software/) with measurable business impact.
 Proven success in **building and scaling global AI teams** across technical and financial domains.
-Established **strategic partnerships** across industry and academia, including **Amazon, CMU, Harvard, NVIDIA**, and others.
+Established **strategic partnerships** across industry and academia, including Amazon, CMU, Harvard, NVIDIA, and others.
 Recognized thought leader and frequent [keynote speaker](https://skadio.github.io/talks/) on Applied AI.

 Explore more in: